namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

 ### 8/28/23
-- Will continue working on 1779 and hope to finish that up
+- Will continue working on 1779  - adding the delete functionality and validations
+- Hoping to have it ready for code review by the end of the day

 ### 8/25/23
 - Added a caching to the assessment type on the frontend for 1777